-On occasion, you may receive a refund from CU.
+All students receive a refund from CU-Boulder at some point.
 Students are required to sign up for direct deposit in MyCUInfo.
 See How To’s for instructions.

 If your bill was paid with cash, check, e-Check or financial aid (except Parent PLUS loans designated to be refunded to the parent borrower) and you are eligible for a refund, it will be deposited directly into the student’s bank account (regardless of who paid) in two to three business days in most cases, possibly sooner, depending on the bank.
 Students are responsible for verifying that funds are available in their account before spending the funds.